-Today I asked someone to “please” not to bcc spam to my email inbox.
+Today I asked someone to “please” not to spam to my email inbox.
 They responded back rudely, rather unusual considering that person was a “Program Manager”, whose entire job depends on communication skills.
 What sent me in a spiral was the remark that I was “strange and weird”.
-Of course, I recovered in a few moments, like always – “normal, calm and composed”.
+Of course, like always I keep myself “normal, calm and composed”.

 I’ve met a thousand people in my company.
-Believe me, I’ve looked for signs, there is no one like me at my workplace.
+Believe me, I’ve looked for signs, there is no one else like me here.
 One in sixty eight?
 Is everybody good at faking it or did they not make it here?
-I’m not ready to become the corporate poster boy by coming out.
+I’m not ready to become a corporate poster boy.

 Just don’t remind me that I am different, because I did not ask to be.
 Its hard enough leaving the safe confines of my room every morning, dragging myself to the office, telling myself to maintain eye contact during every conversation and not to lose focus every five minutes because some people decided that they needed to have a discussion literally one feet away from my desk.
 Mirroring helps for maintaining conversations.
 Initiating one is a completely different beast to tackle.